 Sample

 The research was conducted on two different samples of leaders, and we present the results separately (rather than aggregating them) to provide greater transparency.
-Sample 1 was 481 alumni from the executive programs of a leading business school, Sample 2 was 310 executives from Finco, a large financial services company.
+Sample 1 was 481 alumni from the executive programs of a leading business school, Sample 2 was 310 executives from Finco, a large financial services company, who had either been through, or been identified as eligible for, a particular leadership development programme.
+In both instances, the sampling frames were chosen because the programmes they had been selected for ensured the required mid-senior level was achieved.
+The mid-senior banding offered sufficient seniority whilst also providing a sufficiently large sampling frame for analysis.

 Sample 1.
 The sampling frame was 30,000 alumni from executive programs offered by a leading Business School, typically mid-senior leaders working in a wide variety of roles and industries across the world.
 We focused on a subset of this group, people who had taken one of five specific executive education programmes (1-4 weeks in length) during the previous 15 years.
 We sent an online survey to almost 5,000 individuals with a cover note explaining the purpose of the study.
 After two reminders we had 576 responses, and after taking out incomplete surveys, we ended up with a sample of 497.
 We excluded people who had no-one reporting to them, leaving us with a final sample of 481 on which we conducted the quantitative analysis.
 Table 1 summarizes the key characteristics of the sample.
 A test of response bias showed that there were no significant differences in key characteristics (age, gender, nationality, programme type) between those responding and those that did not.